 When larger communities experience heat waves, air temperatures can vary significantly from place to place both during the day and at night.
 Some of these differences can be attributed to the varying types of land cover found throughout the community.
-For example, temperatures can be significantly lower at night in locations with a heavy tree canopy and very little pavement, versus locations with little greenery and lots of pavement.
+For example, temperatures can be significantly lower at night in locations with

 Impervious surfaces such as paved parking lots, roadways, and buildings absorb large amounts of heat from the air and from sunshine that is then radiated back into the surroundings, and this heat continues to radiate even after the sun has set.
 Conversely, tree canopy and other vegetation tend to help cool an area through evaporation and transpiration of water, and by providing shade.
-In
+In places with a high percentage of impervious surface and little tree canopy, the immediate surroundings can be much warmer.
+Urban areas typically have higher heat indexes (combinations of temperature and humidity) than surrounding suburban or rural areas.
+This condition has been termed the Urban Heat Island Effect.51